 What Prompts a Boat Trade

 Trading a boat doesn’t need a reason.
-You may have a love for the latest models, technologies, etc., or you might have worn out your current boat and want to make the most of what remains.
-Moreover, you might like to extend functionality and switch with someone who doesn’t want it.
+You may love the latest models, technologies, etc., or you might have worn out your current boat and want to make the most of what remains.

 In a nutshell, it’s just your will to move on to something new.